-I am forwarding the below email to you that was emailed to the Accounts Department, ABC Exports, on today June 11, 2021, and in error, your email address was not included in the Cc line.
+I am forwarding the following email sent to the ABC Export Accounts Department today, June 11, 2021, because I forgot to include your email address in the CC.

-I am going to send the below email to confirm our new order.
-I am forwarding this email message to you before I am sending it to Mr. Raj.
-Could you please check and confirm this message?
+I am forwarding this email message to you before sending it to Mr. Raj.
+Can you check and confirm this, please?

-We would like to help you with this matter, and I have forwarded your email to our Marketing Manager.
+We want to help you with this matter, and I have forwarded the email to our Marketing Manager.
 He will contact you within 48 hours for a speedy resolution of this matter.